 Perhaps your salary or pension is paid in a different currency from where you live.
 Maybe you need to receive money from family or friends, send some to them, or pay foreign institutions on their behalf.

-If, like me, you have clients and business partnerships in other countries, it can get very expensive to use PayPal (or similar) to receive payments.
+If, like me, you have clients and business partnerships in other countries, it can get very expensive to use PayPal (or similar) to receive payments, as mentioned in this Wise review.

-With a Transferwise Borderless account, you can can get personal account numbers and bank details for certain currencies, e.g. US Dollars, Euros, Australian Dollars and Pounds, so that people can pay you directly in their currency as if it were a local account.
+With a Wise Multi-Currency account, you can can get personal account numbers and bank details for certain currencies, e.g. US Dollars, Euros, Australian Dollars and Pounds, so that people can pay you directly in their currency as if it were a local account.
 You can also send and receive money in up to 40 different currencies.

 How to spend your money